zacharyfmarion/react-native-heap-profiler/README.md

 ## Why

 Sometimes it is useful to be able to imperatively take a heap profile from javascript.
 This is especially useful when you want to take a heap profile at a specific point in time, for example when a user performs a specific action.
+I have also found that streaming the profile using chrome devtools is much less reliable and leads to a lot of app crashes and hangs (which may be improved in the future).

 ## Installation